The Platinum Card® from American Express review: Unparalleled potential value, but at a premium

 Current welcome offer

+This is an even better deal than the previous 75,000-point bonus, valued at $750 through American Express Travel, so this alluring offer makes the Amex Platinum and its new and improved benefits worth springing on.
 Impressive welcome bonuses are a signature Amex feature, so be sure to line up your budget to make the spending requirement more manageable if you don’t have upcoming travel expenses.

-You can find more ways to earn points by traveling with other American Express credit cards, which makes them excellent options to shore up the Platinum Card’s weaknesses.
+You can find more ways to earn points by traveling with other American Express cards, which makes them excellent options to shore up the Platinum Card’s weaknesses.
 Many offer more appealing rates in categories like dining, transit or U.S. supermarket purchases.

 Outside the Platinum Card’s bonus categories, the Amex Offers program extends limited-time opportunities to earn decent cash back or points on popular retailer and restaurant purchases.
 These rewards are hit or miss, though, since they might not fit your spending.

-Otherwise, referral bonuses are your other option for extra points.
+Referral bonuses are your other option for extra points.
 Once you log into your Amex account and confirm you’re eligible, an approved referral to any American Express card could earn Platinum Card members 15,000 points (up to 55,000 points each year).

-You’ll get the most value using your Membership Rewards points for booking flights, hotels, cruises and other travel options through American Express or its transfer partners‘ loyalty programs.
-Transfer values vary by partner but typically convert at a 1:1 ratio.
+You’ll get the most value using your Membership Rewards points for booking flights, hotels, cruises and other travel options through American Express or its transfer partners’ loyalty programs.
+Transfer values vary by partner, but typically convert at a 1:1 ratio.

 Other redemption options include: